mengbinhao/jack-note/docs/english/NPR.md

+- 2022.10.30

+  > A relatively small and vocal faction of House Republicans oppose more aid to Ukraine, have held it up so far
+  > The runway is not forever here
+  > to use xxx's phrase, what are the stakes if xxx

+- 2022.10.25

+  - infiltrate v

+  > but I love the fact that he took the stand for us

 - 2022.10.13

   > but another one still hangs in the balance, the one in the nation's capital

 - 2022.10.8

   - temple n